December 12, 2022

 Leading the Baldwin family on vacation to the mountains is Ray Milland.
 His co-starring family consists of Jean Hagen, Frankie Avalon, and Mary Mitchel.
 Featured prominently is a 1962 Mercury Monterey with a Kenskill travel trailer in tow.
 With this film's success, Avalon made several pictures for AIP, mainly at a beach.
 This is Mitchel's first film and displays her lack of experience.
 Miles away they witness the bright flash of an atomic explosion.
 The special effects of an auburn-tinted flash and distant nuclear cloud over Los Angeles looked believable but their second look back was spliced-in stock footage that looked more like Indian smoke signals.

 Slightly long at ninety-three minutes, the film could have survived without the many abrupt edits.
-Milland pretty much nailed the opening vacation section as director, but his overall inability to focus on the film's elements leads to mounting editing implausibilities.
+As the director, Milland adequately nails the opening vacation section but his overall inability to focus on the film's elements leads to mounting editing implausibilities.
 The film's editor, William Austin, perhaps out of necessity or simply following directives, pads the film with repeated footagealbeit from different anglesof the same automobiles in their high-speed mountain escapes.
 The panicking citizens recklessly speeding up the two-lane mountain highwaymany in the passing lane on a blind curveis too perfectly arranged to be believed.
 At one point both lanes are clogged with maniacs going the opposite direction, leaving the Baldwins seemingly nowhere to drive.
 Post-production relied on splicing in frequent, three-second close-ups of the Mercury's wheelswith an odd sound effect like bad wheel bearings—and close-up blurs of automobiles zipping by.
 At one point, poor-quality stock footage of multi-lane automobile traffic from a totally different location and vantage point was used.
 These cheapen the otherwise well-spent film.

 However, one could not have a better survival leader during a nuclear winter than Mr. Baldwin.
 Milland's character knows precisely what to do and how much supplies they will needhis dry run during the 1958 recession may have helped.
 The family uses a damp, chilly cave as their homelast used in the Prehistoric erawhich no one has located since.
 Before partaking in their first cave meal together, Milland asks for God's protection with prayer.
 He had vowed earlier to protect his family by whatever means, including physically assaulting a store owner and gas station attendant, crashing through a barricade after being asked to turn around, destroying a bridge that might give others access to their food, and making deadly use of his firearmsnot just for hunting.
 Perhaps a prayer of forgiveness will be forthcoming.